-At the initial stage of discussing cooperation with customers, we will conduct internal reviews of potential customers' business qualifications, industry reputation, credit history and financial status to avoid our operational risks.
+At the initial stage of discussing cooperation with customers, we will conduct internal reviews of potential customers' business qualifications, industry reputation, credit history and financial status to reduce operational risks.
 We only enter into annual framework agreements and contracts with potential customers who have passed our review and assist advertisers and media partners to open accounts on online publishers.
 After confirming prices and signing advertising campaign orders with advertisers, we will determine target audiences and the time and duration of the campaign, plan and produce ad creatives and set campaign parameters according to the client's advertising budget, effectiveness, performance indicators and other requirements.
-After launching the advertising campaign, we and the target online publisher obtain traffic and bid for advertising inventory, and then advertise to target audiences, and deliver it to target audiences according to the parameters of the campaign.
+After launching the advertise to target audiences, and deliver it to target audiences according to the parameters of the campaign.
 By receiving an array of raw data (including ad performance data and user behaviour data) from the online publisher in a real-time connection with the API, or operating the advertiser's account on the online publisher, aided by our proprietary DMP and AI technical support, the big data analytics aims to help us accurately analyse the audience groups for our customers, continue to monitor, analyse and review ad performance data and optimise the campaign performance.